liuminhaw/some-scripts/archive_encrypt/README.md

 ```

 ## Configuration
+Configuration file need to be update if current version < v0.1.3

 `archive_encrypt.conf`
 - `_DESTINATION_DIR` : Encrypted file output directory
 - `_COMPRESS_METHOD` : gzip / bzip2 / xz (Default - no compression)
 - `_PASSPHRASE_FILE` : Passphrase storing file which is use for encryption
     - Generate random passphrase if not given
+- `_OUTPUT_LOG` :  stdout log file location
+    - Output to STDOUT if not given
+- `_ERROR_LOG` : stderr log file location
+    - Output to STDERR if not given

 ## Usage
 ```bash